Pakistan Retains Position In FTSE Secondary Emerging Market - UrduPoint

 Pakistan Retains Position In FTSE Secondary Emerging Market

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Mar, 2024) Financial Times Stock Exchange (FTSE) Russell, a leading global index provider has kept Pakistan's status as a secondary emerging market.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Mar, 2024) FTSE Russell, a leading global index provider has kept Pakistan's status as a secondary emerging market.

-Based on data as of the close on Friday December 28, 2023, Pakistan passed the minimum investable market capitalisation exit level threshold that is required to retain secondary emerging market status, according to a statement from FTSE.
+However, it also kept Pakistan on the watch list for possible demotion from secondary emerging to Frontier market status amid a decline in its index weight over the past few years.

+"Over the last few years Pakistan has experienced a steady decrease in its index weight within FTSE Russell global benchmarks, " FTSE said in the statement on Wednesday.

 Pakistan will next be assessed against the minimum investable market capitalisation and securities count exit level thresholds based on data as of the close on Friday June 28, 2024.